 The original audit report included four (4) findings and nine (9) recommendations.
-For reference, we provided a summary of the original audit report results in Exhibit A. District management and administration agreed with our recommendations and developed a corrective action plan (CAP) with 26 activities to address the findings.
+For reference, a summary of original audit report results is provided in Exhibit A. District management and administration agreed with our recommendations and developed a corrective action plan (CAP) to address the findings.